Crazy8unny/Optimal-Enclose-Horse/README.md

-# Optimal-Enclose-Horse
+# Enclose Horse – Daily Puzzle Enhancer

-A small enhancement for the daily puzzle in Enclose Horse (go check it out here: https://enclose.horse/ — it’s a really fun game!).
+A small enhancement for the daily puzzle in [Enclose Horse](https://enclose.horse/) — a really fun game! 🐎

-What’s new?
+## What’s new?

-The site now reveals the optimal score in advance
+- The site now reveals the **optimal score in advance**

-A built-in timer challenges you to reach that score as fast as possible
+- A built-in **timer** challenges you to reach that score as fast as possible

-Now you can proudly tell your friends: “I solved it in 2 minutes!” 😄
+Now you can proudly tell your friends:

+> “I solved it in 2 minutes!” 😄

-Controls
+## Controls

-Clicking the timer pauses/resumes it
+- **Click the timer** to pause/resume it

-Clicking Submit works exactly like the original site
+- **Click Submit** to submit your score, just like on the original site

 Have fun!